rishuriya/Martian-Chronicles/README.md

 ## Requirements 📋

 * Retrieve the images from the Mars Rover API.
-* Add a "Generate Image" button to display the images based on user-entered parameters.
+* Add a "Fetch Image" button to display the images based on user-entered parameters.
 * Integrate email sending functionality with a Python library or API.
 * Allow the user to enter the subject, message body, and recipients list for the email.
 * Attach the generated image to the email.